mealie-recipes/mealie/docs/docs/getting-started/install.md

 | TZ               | UTC        | Must be set to get correct date/time on the server                                  |

-## Deployed as a Python Application
-Alternatively, this project is built on Python and SQLite.
-If you are dead set on deploying on a linux machine you can run this in an python virtual env.
-Provided that you know thats how you want to host the application, I'll assume you know how to do that.
-I may or may not get around to writing this guide.
-I'm open to pull requests if anyone has a good guide on it.

 ## Advanced
 !!! warning "Not Required"